 The search for another available airplane took us to the suburbs, and to Crest and this unfamiliar C-177.
 I like Cardinals — they’re lavishly comfortable for their occupants, with big doors and windows and, notably, no wing struts to run into while entering or exiting — or photographing.
 Still, they’re not the backcountry pilot’s first choice.

 The differences between this plane and the Stinson are due largely to their ages.
 The Cardinal was born in a later era, typified by longer, paved runways.
-It’s made to fly faster, but that’s no advantage when you have less space in which to speed up or slow down.
+It’s made to fly faster, but speed is no advantage when getting into or out of a short field.
 And most obviously, when talking about landing gear, the Cardinal’s third wheel is on the front, ready to trip over tiny obstacles, instead of bouncing along harmlessly behind as in aviation’s Golden Age.

 Our trip was in 1993, in the last part of October.
 Days were getting shorter but the weather still looked good.
 We loaded A Lot More Stuff Than Usual into the back seat and took off for McCall, Idaho, our fuel stop.
 I flew this first leg and it must have been fairly routine; but one of the things that Dave had brought was an early version of a GPS receiver.
 The FAA forbade its use for navigation, allowing it however for “positional awareness.”
 In an early demonstration of Information Age complacency we were now more likely to ask “are we there yet?” than to take cross-bearings.